wp-plugins/wp-jump-menu/readme.txt

 = How do I put my logo in? =

+The branding options are only accessible when the position of the jump menu is set to top or bottom, and not WP Admin Bar.
 You need to upload your logo icon, through WordPress maybe, and get the full URL to the image.
 This you will put into the Logo Icon field in the options.

 == Screenshots ==